Plumeri Park

 Plumeri Park is the College of William & Mary Tribe baseball team's home stadium located in Williamsburg, Virginia.
 It has been in use since 1999.
 Joseph J. Plumeri II, a William & Mary alumnus (Class of 1966) and former Tribe baseball player who is Chairman & CEO of Willis Group Holdings, funded most of the construction costs, thus the park is named after him.
 Plumeri Park is a baseball-only facility and it includes a state of the art scoreboard, a 10-foot artificial turf halo behind the home plate area, locker rooms, a press box, concession space, a grandstand, and covered and outdoor batting cages.
 It seats up to 1,000 people and has stadium lights, enabling the Tribe to host night games.
-The park's inaugural game was on March 20, 1999, with the William and Mary Tribe hosting the Penn State Nittany Lions and winning 16–10.
+The park's inaugural game was on March 20, 1999, with the William & Mary Tribe hosting the Penn State Nittany Lions and winning 16–10.